 Begin with a small, steady practice.
 Choose one psalm a day and read it aloud, slowly.
 Let a phrase linger.
 You might take Psalm 23 to a morning walk, repeating a line with each block.
 Or keep Psalm 121 by the sink and pray it while washing dishes.
 Scripture becomes a lived prayer when woven into simple tasks.

-Another approach is how to pray the Psalms as a Christian in three movements: tell God the truth about where you are, remember who He is, and entrust what comes next.
+You can also pray the Psalms in three movements: tell God the truth about where you are, remember who He is, and entrust what comes next.
 Most psalms already follow this pattern.
 Try writing one sentence for each movement, drawing words from the psalm itself.
 Over time, your own voice will harmonize with the text.

 Try memorizing short portions—one or two verses you can carry into meetings, errands, or bedtime.
 When anxiety rises, you might whisper Psalm 56:3, “When I am afraid, I put my trust in you” (ESV).
 When gratitude swells, Psalm 107:1 can be your refrain.
 A few stored verses become steady lights for ordinary steps.